matchms/matchms/README.rst

 + `MSMetaEnhancer <https://github.com/RECETOX/MSMetaEnhancer>`_ is a python package to collect mass spectral library metadata using various web services and computational chemistry packages.

-+ `cudams <https://github.com/PangeAI/cudams>`_ is a python package with fast GPU-based reimplementations of common similarity classes such as: `CudaCosineGreedy`, `CudaModifiedCosine`.
++ `cudams <https://github.com/PangeAI/cudams>`_ is a python package with fast GPU-based reimplementations of common similarity classes such as `CudaCosineGreedy`, and `CudaModifiedCosine`.

 *(if you know of any other packages that are fully compatible with matchms, let us know!)*